-It is recommended that future surveys include a written explanation of the process for survey completion to permit a more rapid distribution of the surveys at registration.
+Future surveys will include a written explanation of the process for survey completion to permit a more rapid distribution of the surveys at registration.
+Future surveys will also be electronic to ensure effectiveness and ease.

 CANCER SCREENING PROGRAM OUTCOMES

 Standard 4.2: Each year, the cancer committee provides at least one (1) cancer screening program that is targeted to decreasing the number of patients with late-stage disease.
 The screening program is based on community needs and is consistent with evidence-based national guidelines and evidence-based interventions.
 A process is developed to follow up on all positive findings.